-Tours are available every day (additions or cancellations of tours are at the discretion of the Trust) and are bookable on the day ONLY from the Visitor Welcome area and are not suitable for mobility scooters/electric wheelchairs or buggies.
+Tours are available Wednesday, Thursday and Sunday at 11:30am and 2pm (additions or cancellations of tours are at the discretion of the Trust) and are bookable on the day ONLY from the Visitor Welcome area and are not suitable for mobility scooters/electric wheelchairs or buggies.
 The tour involves one flight of stairs involving 11 steps.
-Wheelchair users and those with walking aids are advised to use the scissor lift in order to access the second part of the tour and one of our guides will be able to assist you.
+Wheelchair users and those with walking aids are advised to use the platform lift in order to access the second part of the tour and one of our guides will be able to assist you.
 Seating is available at points along the tour route.

 The Coach House – Education and Community room

 The main area is on one level and a unisex wheelchair accessible WC is provided.
 The kitchen facilities are on a lower level and due to the restricted space available there is stair only access to the kitchen facilities.

 The route to the Coach House from the accessible parking area is approximately 140m (460ft or 153yds).

 The Walled Garden is accessible to all visitors and is situated on one level with even tarmac pathways throughout.
 This is suitable for wheelchairs, mobility scooters, and buggies.
 There is seating at intervals.

 Garden tours are available at certain times throughout the year.
 Please ask in the Visitor Welcome area for more information.